cultfamily-on-github/cult-education-games-microservice/backend/README.md

 1. Utilize GitHub Pages
 2. Utilize a dedicated Web Server
+3. deploy via ipfs and use ens.domains once this microservice is stable

 ## Web Harvesting CULT resources
 It seems that test frameworks like [codecept.io](https://codecept.io) also allow for simple Web Harvesting.